-However, the Board in its 270th Meeting held on 29 September 2019 has taken decision that the Board Members will not take any meeting fee in connection to the attendance of the Board/Committee Meetings until further notice.
-However, only Independent Directors will be entitled to fee in the amount BDT 5,000 (existing amount was BDT 8,000) for attending the Board and its Committee meetings.
-Details are as under:
+The Board in its 270th Meeting held on 29 September 2019 has taken decision that the Board Members except the Independent Directors will not take any meeting fee in connection to the attendance of the Board/Committee Meetings until further notice.
+The Independent Directors are entitled to fee in the amount BDT 5,000 (existing amount was BDT 8,000) for attending the Board and its Committee meetings.